connecting

 Salana Boutique Hotelhttps://www.salanaboutique.com/

-Settha Palace – Vientiane’s most luxurious hotel a short walk from Nam Phou fountain: https://www.setthapalace.com
+Settha Palace – Vientiane’s most luxurious hotel, short walk from Nam Phou fountain: https://www.setthapalace.com

 High-Speed Train to Luang Prabang